 Deferred Inflows of Resources - The Library's statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element reflects an increase in net position that applies to a future period(s).
-Deferred inflows of resources reported in this year's financial statements relate to the Library's pension plan and OPEB plan include (1) differences between expected and actual experience, (2) changes of assumptions, (3) changes in the proportionate share of the Library's contributions, and (4) difference between projected and actual earnings on the Library's pension and OPEB plan investments.
+Deferred inflows of resources reported in this year's financial statements relate to the Library's pension plan and OPEB plan include (1) differences between expected and actual experience, (2) changes of assumptions, and (3) changes in the proportionate share of the Library's contributions.
 The deferred amount related to the changes in the differences between expected and actual experience, changes of assumptions, and changes in the proportionate share of the Library's contributions will be recognized over a closed period equal to the average of the expected remaining service lives of all employees participating in the plan.
-The deferred amount related to the difference between projected and actual earnings will be recognized over five years.
 No deferred inflows of resources affect the governmental funds financial statements in the current year.